 Lake Arlington is located about 20 minutes west of downtown Dallas.

-This is one of the best lakes in the area for bass fishing and they even host a bass tournament here every year, the Arlington Bass Classic.
+This is one of the best lakes in the area for bass fishing, and they even host a bass tournament here every year, the Arlington Bass Classic.

-Don’t worry if you aren’t a fisherman though, you can still enjoy Lake Arlington.
+Don’t worry if you aren’t a fisherman, though.
+You can still enjoy Lake Arlington.
 Many people come here to follow the paddling trail through the lake.

-Access to Lake Arlington can be found at Bowman Springs Park and Richard Simpson Park.
-Each of these public parks offer walking trails, a picnic area, boat ramps, and more!
+Lake Arlington can be accessed at Bowman Springs Park and Richard Simpson Park.

 Lake Lewisville